D.C. Schroth Organ Builders, LLC

 David is a member of the American Institute of Organbuilders, The American Guild of Organists (National and Local Chapters), the Organ Historical Society, and the American Theater Organ Society (National and Local Chapters).

-David Schroth, Jr. currently resides in Louisville, KY, with his wife and children.
+David Schroth, Jr. currently resides just outside the Louisville Metro in rural Shepherdsville, KY, with his wife and children.

 Having both musical and mechanical inclinations from an early age, Steve played his first service at 16 and began working in the organ building trade at 17.
 Since then, he has been involved with some of the most notable firms in the United States, especially in the Chicago and New England areas.
 In his thirty-five years in the trade, his skills have been guided under the mentoring of names such as Sylvester Kohler, Larry Phelps, Charles McManis and David Broome.

 Steve was organist and curator at All Saints Roman Catholic Church in Harlem, NYC for eight years.

 Being the Associate Minister and Organist/Director of Music and Arts at First Christian (Disciples of Christ), Shelbyville, KY, David studied organ under Melvin Dickinson and Dr. Boyd Jones.
 A Louisville native, he has served as a past dean of the Louisville AGO and currently serves on the board of the William H. Bauer Foundation for the preservation of the Louisville Memorial Auditorium Pilcher organ, and the Bluegrass Chapter of the American Theatre Organ Society.
 He and his wife Florence, a native of Singapore, have two daughters.